jerryscript-project/iotjs/docs/api/IoT.js-API-Net.md

 | net.Socket.setKeepAlive | X | X | X |

 ※ When writable stream is finished but readable stream is still alive, IoT.js tries to shutdown the socket, not destroy.
-However on `nuttx` due to lack of implementation, it does nothing inside.
+However on `NuttX` due to lack of implementation, it does nothing inside.

+※ On NuttX/STM32F4-Discovery, even a couple of sockets/server/requests might not work properly.

 # Net